marcorainone/GroveLoRaE5-TinyMLKit-Examples/tutorials/1_connection_of_an_endnode_to_the_lorawan_ttn_network.md

 ## Steps to Perform Node Registration on The Things Network

-Once the components of the end node have been assembled, it is necessary to register it on TTN3.
+Once the components of the end device have been assembled, it is necessary to register it on TTN3.

 Below I list the various steps, also providing various references on the web that deepen the individual topics: